Vulnerability Classification: Zero Day and Others Explained

 Be careful who you trust.
 Check emails, do not share passwords, and always confirm who is asking for info.

-They have important data to protect, especially under rules like HIPAA, SOC2, ISO, GDPR, FedRAMP, and more.
+They have important data to protect and must follow various security rules.
 Good management helps keep data safe.

 Keywords